 The tunnel is just one of the many amazing features on the

-Milford Road, one of the world's finest drives, which takes visitors
+Milford Road (part of State Highway 94), one of the world's finest drives, which takes visitors

 from Te Anau to Milford Sound.